11 enchanting Central Florida state parks with camping

 Blue Spring State Park’s 51 campsites all have water and electric, picnic table and grill.
 Restrooms with hot showers nearby, and there is a dump station on site.
 The park has six cabins.
 Pets are welcome at the campground, but not in the cabins.
 Maximum RV length = 45 feet, but most are 30-35 feet

-Pets are allowed in all Florida State Park campgrounds, but restrictions may apply to other areas of the park.
-Alcohol is permitted within the confines of your campsite.
+Pets are now allowed in Florida State Park campgrounds, but not in cabin areas or beaches.
+Restrictions may apply to other areas of the park.

 Colt Creek State Park

-Colt Creek State Park is one of Florida’s newest state parks, offering 12 miles of well-marked trails for hiking, bicycling and horseback riding.
+Lakeland, FL — Colt Creek State Park is one of Florida’s newest state parks, offering 12 miles of well-marked trails for hiking, bicycling and horseback riding.

 The park has two campgrounds, one for RVs and tents (27 sites) and another without amenities for equestrians (20 sites).
 For hikers and equestrians, there are two primitive campsites along trails.